 Nobody in England has to pay for the Covid-19 vaccination.
 The Covid-19 vaccination is free of charge and does not count as the kind of care that requires payment.

-International students or anyone seeing requests for payment should report this activity to the University and to Action Fraud.
+International students or anyone who sees requests for payment should report this activity to the University and to Action Fraud.

 Do international students need to be registered with a GP to get a vaccination?